If you’re looking for a new breakfast recipe for lazy weekend mornings, I have just the thing for you.

 If you try this recipe, be sure to let us know by leaving a comment, rating, and tagging a picture #minimalistbaker on Instagram.
 Cheers, friends!

-- 1 Tbsp (15 ml) avocado or melted coconut oil, plus a bit more for cooking (or use nonstick pan)
+- 1 Tbsp avocado or melted coconut oil (plus a bit more for cooking // or use nonstick pan)

-- optional: 1/8 tsp ground cinnamon (omit for savory)
+- 1/8th tsp ground cinnamon (optional // omit for savory)

-- To a blender or mixing bowl, add buckwheat flour (see notes), flaxseed meal, dairy-free milk, salt, avocado oil, cinnamon (omit for savory), and sweetener of choice (omit for savory or unsweetened).
+To a blender or mixing bowl, add buckwheat flour (see notes), flaxseed meal, light (canned) coconut milk, salt, avocado oil, cinnamon (omit for savory), and sweetener of choice (omit for savory or unsweetened).

-- Heat a cast-iron or nonstick skillet over medium heat.
-(Non-stick is best for crepes, but I use a seasoned cast-iron skillet and it works well, too).
-Once hot, add oil (omit for non-stick pan), ~1/4 cup (60 ml) batter, and swirl the batter around the pan so it forms a thin circle.
+Add ~1/4 cup (60 ml) batter.
 Let cook until the top appears bubbly and the edges are dry (similar to pancakes).
 Then carefully flip and cook for 2-3 minutes more on the other side.
 Turn heat down if cooking too quickly.

-- Repeat until all crepes are prepared - about 12.
+Repeat until all crepes are prepared.
+We didn't find we needed to add any more oil after the first crepe.
 Keep warm between layers of parchment paper or on a plate under a towel.

-- Serve as is with a little vegan butter, nut butter, maple syrup, compote, or other fillings or choice!
-I went with compote, peanut butter, and maple syrup.
+Serve as is with a little vegan butter, nut butter, maple syrup, compote, or other fillings or choice!
+My preferred is vegan butter, berries, maple syrup, and banana.
 But these would also be delicious with coconut whipped cream, Cinnamon Baked Apples, fresh fruit (e.g. berries or bananas), or granola.

-*Nutrition information for 1 of 15 crepes calculated without sweetener and with oil.
+*Nutrition information calculated without sweetener and with oil.

 *Adapted from the fabulous Cam and Nina.